 How To Photograph Your Dog

-These are my 10 tips on photographing your dog, from choosing the perfect setting and camera angle, to being patient and capturing your pet in the moment.
+These are my top ten tips on photographing your dog, from choosing the perfect setting and camera angle, to being patient and capturing your pet in the moment.

-One of the reasons I made Sheltie Planet is because I have an abundance of Sheltie photos I wanted to share.
-I love taking pictures of Howard and Piper and being able to capture them in a way that frames that moment forever.
+I originally created Sheltie Planet because I had loads of dog photos I wanted to share.
+I loved being able to capture Howard and Piper in the moment and save it forever.

 1. Choose Your Setting

-I prefer taking outdoor photos because there is heaps more light than when you're cooped up indoors.
-There is also plenty more natural scenery which compliments your furry subject matter.
+I love taking outdoor photos because there is heaps more light than when you're cooped up indoors.
+The natural scenery also complements your animal subject.

 So next time you take your dog for a walk in the park or along the beach, take your camera with you and get snap happy.